Factbox: Russian oil flows to Europe drop amid contamination

-LONDON (Reuters) - Russia halted oil flows along the Druzhba pipeline to Eastern Europe and Germany late last month because of contaminated crude, a move that helped lift global oil prices to a six-month high and left refiners in Europe scrambling to find supplies.
+(Reuters) - Russia halted oil flows along the Druzhba pipeline to Eastern Europe and Germany in April because of contaminated crude, contributing to a rise in global oil prices and leaving refiners in Europe scrambling to find supplies.

 For a map of the Russian oil pipeline, click on: tmsnrt.rs/2DytnnM